After you added your fields, you can create and export your VRA map by following these steps:

 Every corner of the field needs to have an N-value attached to it, even if most of the 20 x 20 m square lie outside of the field.
 So your spreader can read the VRA map, You just need to work on the field boundaries as you usually do.

-Which file type do I need to export?
+Which file type to export

 The file type you need to download depends on your spreader terminal type.
 You will find this information in the user manual of your spreader terminal.